nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-generator.md

 #### Send the Operation to Studio

-1. Build a jar file (without running the tests):
+1. Build a JAR file (without running the tests):

     ```bash
-    mvn -DskipTests package
+    $ mvn -DskipTests package
     ```

-2. Deploy the jar in your Nuxeo server by copying it to **$NuxeoServer/nxserver/bundles**, then restart your server.
-You should now see the **Contract Updater** operation under the Document category in Automation, which means we can now finish our Automation Chain.
+2. Deploy the JAR in your Nuxeo server by copying it to **$NuxeoServer/nxserver/bundles**, then restart your server.

+3. Start your server and go to the local automation documentation at http://NuxeoServer:8080/nuxeo/site/automation/doc (http://localhost:8080/nuxeo/site/automation/doc typically).

+4. In the Document category click **Contract Updater**, then click on the **JSON definition** link and copy the operation definition.

+5. In Nuxeo Studio go to **Settings**&nbsp;> **Registries**&nbsp;> **Automation Operations** and paste the operation definition in an operation definition `"operations": []` and save.

+    ```
+    { "operations": [
+     {
+      "id" : "Document.ContractUpdater",
+      "label" : "Contract Updater",
+      "category" : "Document",
+      "requires" : null,
+      "description" : "On a contract, sets the reminder date to three months after its start date.",
+      "url" : "Document.ContractUpdater",
+      "signature" : [ "document", "document", "documents", "documents" ],
+      "params" : [ ]
+     }
+    ] }
+    ```

+The operation is now available in Automation Chain editor, in the Document category.

 ## Step 3 - Create Your Chain in Nuxeo Studio